 Does lemon marinade make chicken tough?

-If you marinade the chicken breasts for more than 2 hours then they can get tough.
-For the parts with red meat, I find that the marinade doesn’t toughen them.
+If you marinate the chicken breasts in an acidic marinade for more than 2-3 hours then they can get tough or dry.
+But this applies only to the parts with white meat.
+For the parts with red meat, I find that the marinade doesn't toughen them.

 Are chicken legs the same as drumsticks?

 A chicken leg has two parts to it, the drumstick and the thigh.
 The drumstick is the calf part of the leg, while the thigh is the top part of the leg.

 What are the best chicken parts for baking in the oven?